Linus Omark: Playing career

 After going pointless in five games, and scratched for five, Omark was demoted to the minors.

 As a restricted free agent and unable to cement a position within the Oilers, Omark left the Oilers and agreed to a one-year contract with Swiss club EV Zug on 29 August 2012.
 In the 2012–13 season, due to the 2012–13 NHL lockout, Zug was further strengthened by the presence of Henrik Zetterberg and Damien Brunner.
 Forming the top offensive line of the National League A, Omark remained with the club for the duration of the season, finishing with 69 points in 48 games to lead the league.

 On 27 August 2013, off the back of his successful season in Switzerland, Omark returned to the Oilers organization, signing a one-year, two-way contract.
 On 19 December 2013, the Buffalo Sabres acquired Omark from the Oilers in exchange for a conditional sixth-round draft pick.
 On 7 February 2014, Omark was placed on waivers by the Sabres after scoring no goals and two assists in 13 games with the Sabres.
 He refused to report to the Rochester Americans, Buffalo's AHL affiliate, after clearing waivers, prompting the Sabres to terminate his contract and place him on unconditional waivers, which he cleared.
 After the incident, Omark indicated that he would return to Europe to continue his professional career.
 On 19 February, it was announced that Omark had re-joined his original club, Luleå HF, for the remainder of the season.

 On 26 March 2020, Omark returned to the National League and joined Genève-Servette HC on a two-year deal worth CHF 2 million.
 On 2 December 2020, Omark was fined CHF 2,000 for embellishment in a game against the SC Rapperswil-Jona Lakers on 27 November 2020.
 Omark badly reacted to the punishment and decided to take matter into his own hands by tweeting his disagreement to the NL account, despite being asked not to do it from Servette's management.

+Omark later returned to sign a two-year contract for a fourth stint with hometown club, Luleå HF, in which he helped the club claim its first Swedish Championship in 29 years in the 2024–25 season.
+Upon claiming the Le Mat Trophy, Omark announced it would be his last season with Luleå HF.